 The Feelgood Virus Rules the West

-It may be that a prosperous time post war time in which parents and society indulged their children by giving them “all the things I never had” spawned the “Me” generation.
-If you indulge a child too much he will come to expect everything he wants and that he is the center of the world and is disappointed when experience tells him otherwise.
-The “me” generation couldn’t come to terms with the fact that we are not the center of everyone else’s world.
-Those born after the Second War have been taught to follow their own dreams at the expense of all else.
-The resulting isolation of individuals in a “me” society has been exacerbated by indulgent parents, and tolerant society, by television, danger on the street corner, drugs, and the culture of fear, until almost an entire society is composed of unconnected individuals who can only substitute real life with virtual belonging.
+It may be that the prosperous post-war society in which parents and society indulged their children by giving them “all the things I never had” spawned the “Me” generation.
+If you indulge a child too much, he will expect to be rewarded with everything he wants and that he is the center of the universe.
+He is disappointed when his adult experience tells him otherwise.
+The “Me” generation couldn’t come to terms with the fact that they were not the most important people on earth.
+Those born after the Second War were taught to follow their dreams at the expense of everyone and everything else.
+It's a hard lesson when they realize that following their dreams doesn't necessarily result in success, either financially or in personal fulfillment.
+Sometimes those dreams are unrealistic and unachievable.
+A child can dream of being an astronaut, but if he doesn't have the intelligence, physical qualities and skills to get there, he will be disappointed.
+An American astronaut is required to be no taller than 190 cm, and chopping off his feet will not get him into space.

 The western marketing colossus attempts to create needs where none previously existed by exploiting human characteristics such as pride, envy, and a desire to feel superior.
 Television, which is watched worldwide, is an ideal medium for insinuating these new needs into every level of society.
-Feeling good is an easy sell, but the underside to the pitch is that we think that need these things that make us feel good as a way to cover up emptiness.
+Feeling good is an easy sell, but the downside to the pitch is that we think we need these things that make us feel good because they cover up the emptiness.
+This is not to say that man doesn’t have a desire to feel good, but to believe that this desire is a philosophy, a way of life, or a reason for action, makes for an empty life spent travelling between one indulgence and another.
+It is an existence without heart, spirit or soul.

 No comments: